 Our Minecraft server is the keystone to our community.
-We provide operator permissions for anyone without hassle, an assortment of plugins, and powerful tools for building and management.
+Everyone gets operator-style permissions without hassle, with an array of plugins, and powerful tools for building and management.

 Joining the server is simple.
 You can connect using the address

-play.novelmc.net through the direct connect box; or adding us to your server list in-game.
-Applying a port isn’t necessary for connection but
+play.novelmc.net through the direct connect box; or by adding us to your server list in-game.
+A port isn’t necessary to join, but

 /status- Displays the server’s current state and loaded worlds.